Healthcare Professionals in North Carolina

 Reduced sense of accomplishment

 Healthcare workers often experience high rates of burnout.
 The job itself is hard.
 You are asked to work long hours, with an often erratic schedule (e.g., nights and weekends).
 You encounter an immense amount of suffering on a daily basis.
 The corporate healthcare setting often encourages you to place profit over self care, such as allowing same day appointments, encouraging you to work outside your scope of practice, and reducing administrative time.
 Your employer will likely not encourage you to set boundaries to protect your mental health, but that doesn’t mean you shouldn’t do it.
-Working with a licensed therapist can help you identify ways to reduce burnout and improve overall mental health.
+Working with a licensed therapist who specializes in healthcare burnout can help you identify ways to reduce burnout and improve overall mental health.

 Identify ways to reduce workload (e.g., delegating work, finding ways to do things “less perfectly”, and pause taking on new tasks).